ANALYSIS-U.S. financial regulators in hot seat as Biden ramps up climate agenda | Business

 ANALYSIS-U.S. financial regulators in hot seat as Biden ramps up climate agenda

 While the executive order is just the first step in what is likely to be a lengthy and contentious rule-writing process, it nevertheless marks a watershed for U.S. climate and financial policy which could have major ramifications for Wall Street.
-"It's a real sea change for U.S. financial regulators as they begin promoting transparency into what companies and financing firms are doing to address climate risks," said Ty Gellasch, head of Washington think tank Healthy Markets.
+"It's a real sea change for U.S. financial regulators as they begin promoting transparency into what companies and financing firms are doing to address climate risks," said Ty Gellasch, head of Washington-based Healthy Markets, whose members include major pension funds and banks.

 Climate change could upend the financial system because physical threats such as rising sea levels, as well as policies and carbon-neutral technologies aimed at slowing global warming, could destroy trillions of dollars of assets, risk experts say.
 In a 2020 report, the Commodity Futures Trading Commission (CFTC) cited data estimating that $1 trillion to $4 trillion of global wealth tied to fossil fuel assets could ultimately be lost.